 This includes important information such as meeting times and break arrangements or your expectations regarding active participation.
 It's also useful to explain what you expect from the online workshop and what learning outcome you hope for the participants.
 In addition, you should tell your audience whether and where you'll make the content of your presentations generally available.

 Checklist for video calls

-How to design and run the warm-up and networking of the participants
+3. Design of the warm-up and networking of the participants

 To break the proverbial ice, participants of in-person events often come together in advance to exchange ideas over coffee or to start a personal conversation.
 Or the facilitator starts the meeting with a teambuilding activity.
 In a remote workshop, on the other hand, it's not only important to arrive in the group, but also to find your way around the tool.
 These circumstances require a little planning so the mood doesn't turn right at the beginning.

 As a rule, the very beginning of the online workshop decides whether the participants are willing to give you their attention or not.
 It's important not to overwhelm anyone and at the same time to involve everyone.
 As with offline workshops, it's basically about developing team spirit and connecting the participants with each other.

 Working together at Raidboxes: Our Code of Conduct